dogra23/Banking_anomaly_transactions_analysis/README.md

 - Verified balance consistency between computed and actual transaction data.
 - Demonstrated that SQL alone can perform powerful financial fraud analytics without external tools.

+## Note:
+The dataset used in this project is synthetically generated and intentionally contains inconsistencies.
+As a result, some balance audit queries flag a large number of invalid rows (≈ 52,000).

+This behavior is expected and reflects data quality issues introduced during synthetic data generation.
+The SQL logic and audit checks implemented here are production-valid and will work correctly on real-world transactional data, where such inconsistencies indicate genuine fraud or data corruption